How to Deliver Resilient, Secure, Efficient, and Easily Changed IT Systems in Line with CISQ Recommendations

 CISQ Recommendation Guide: Effective Software Quality Metrics for Use in ADM Service Level Agreements

-Service Level Agreements (SLAs) are integral to Application Development and Maintenance (ADM).
-SLAs have been used to define the relationship between a service provider and customer since the early days of IT outsourcing.
-Yet many of the contracts written, even in the last five years, use fundamentally the same time-based SLAs for ADM.
+Service Level Agreements (SLAs) are common for Application Development and Maintenance contracts.
+SLAs have been used to define the relationship between a service provider and customer since the early days of IT outsourcing, yet many of the contracts written, even in the last five years, use fundamentally the same time-based SLAs for software development.
 SLAs for responding to a high severity ticket or the turnaround on a work request are common.
-SLAs that contract around the quality of the actual code produced are rare in contrast.
+SLAs that contract around the quality of the code produced are rare in contrast.
 While many of the SLAs are appropriate for infrastructure, the SLAs for application software focus on relatively indirect measurements.
-Given the tight linkage between support costs, code quality, and subsequent risk to business, this must change.
+Given the tight link between support cost, code quality, and subsequent risk to business, this must change.
 This paper discusses how to use software quality metrics in SLAs to manage software development and maintenance.

 Using Software Measurement in SLAs: Integrating CISQ Size and Structural Quality Measures into Contractual Relationships